Mediation

 Mediation is a process that brings together opposing sides in an attempt to resolve a dispute and reach a settlement, as an alternative to the formal court process.
 Mediations are facilitated by a trained mediator who remains a neutral third party.

-Since September of 1993, Toledo Municipal Court rent escrow cases are first referred to the Court's Citizens Dispute Settlement Program or (CDSP) for possible resolution prior to a formal hearing.
+Since September of 1993, Toledo Municipal Court rent escrow cases are first referred to the Help Center Mediation Services for possible resolution prior to a formal hearing.
 Participation in mediation is voluntary.

-When disputes are settled by a court, one party wins and one party loses.
-While in mediation, the parties may come up with a settlement agreement that gives both parties some benefit, allowing both parties to “win.”
-In addition, parties who participate in resolving their own disputes and coming up with their own settlements are more likely to live up to the terms of their agreement.
+When disputes are settled by a court, typically one party wins and one party loses, although sometimes neither party truly wins.
+In mediation, however, the parties may come up with a settlement agreement that gives both parties some benefit, allowing both to “win.”
+Additionally, parties who participate in resolving their own disputes and creating their own settlements are more likely to live up to the terms of their agreement.

 During mediation, the mediator discusses with both parties the nature of the problem and some options for resolving it.
 If a settlement is reached, the agreement about the parties' future conduct is put in writing and signed by both parties.
 This settlement agreement clearly states what the parties are agreeing to do to resolve their dispute.

-The CDSP monitors contracts and reports agreement and case status back to the court.
+The Help Center Mediation Services reports agreement and case status back to the court.

 If both parties cannot reach a settlement agreement, the dispute will be sent back to court and set for a hearing.